 - ATM – repairs DNA and when abnormal increases risk for breast and pancreatic cancer- associated with ataxia-telangiectasia disease

 - PALB2 – repairs DNA and stops tumor growth and works closely with the BRCA2 gene- women have 33-58% increased lifetime risk of developing breast cancer

-- PTEN – helps regulate cell growth- associated with Cowden’s disease (also SEC23B gene) – higher risk of both benign and cancer of breast (85%)- also associated with growths of the digestive tract, thyroid, uterus and ovaries
+- PTEN – helps regulate cell growth- associated with Cowden’s disease (also SEC23B gene) – higher risk of both benign and cancer of the breast (85%)- also associated with growths of the digestive tract, thyroid, uterus and ovaries

-- CDH1 – makes a protein that binds tissue together- increase risk of stomach cancer (83%) – increased lifetime risk of invasive lobular breast cancer in women (39-52%)
+- CDH1 – makes a protein that binds tissue together- increase the risk of stomach cancer (83%) – increased lifetime risk of invasive lobular breast cancer in women (39-52%)

-- CHEK2 – makes protein to stop tumor growth- increased risk of prostate cancer and doubles risk of colon and breast cancer
+- CHEK2 – makes protein to stop tumor growth- increased risk of prostate cancer and doubles the risk of colon and breast cancer

 - BRIP1 – repairs DNA – increases risk of ovarian and breast cancers